DerOzean/Cable-Detection-in-Automated-Dissassembly-Environment-using-Deep-Learning/README.md

 Deep Convolutional Neuronal Networks, Mask R-CNN, Cable-Detection, Disassembly, E-Waste

 # Walk Trough:
-Please have a look at Thesis.pdf for a extensive discription of this work.
+Please have a look at Thesis.pdf for a extensive discription.

 # Backbone
 During this thesis matterport/MaskR_CNN was used as groundwork.
 Nearly all code is uploaded without significant changes.
 For futher informations see: https://github.com/matterport/Mask_RCNN

+# Dataset
+The used dataset is public on kaggle.com: https://www.kaggle.com/zeuscasio/cable-dataset-annotation